Truck Accident Statistics

 Truck Accidents in Kentucky

 According to the Kentucky State Police, truck collisions accounted for only 4% of all motor vehicle accidents, but 8% of all fatal collisions in 2012.
 While this number is still low compared to passenger vehicles, the statistic goes to show that truck accidents, though uncommon, run a higher risk of resulting in a fatal injury, proportionately.
 The leading causes of truck crashes in Kentucky is tire failure, followed closely by load securement, and defective brakes.
 Other common issues that caused truck accidents include oversized truck loads, defective tow hitches, defective lighting, overweight vehicle, and steering failure.
-While these accidents can occur anywhere, the vast majority occur on interstates, US routes, and state routes.
+While these accidents can occur anywhere, the vast majority occur on interstates like the I-75, US routes, and state routes.

 National Truck Accident Statistics